 Using intense colors and long takes in the musical numbers, Chazelle and cinematographer Linus Sandgren make La La Land look like a sophisticated modern fable.
-The moment when Mia and Sebastian sing and tap dance at dusk, for example, is like something out of a dream with its charming lampposts and a purple and blue Los Angeles sky as backdrop.
-The production and costume design also use mostly saturated basic colors, with Mia wearing a canary yellow dress in that scene while in a previous one her friends appear in different vibrant colors (red, yellow and green) that complement her blue dress.
+The moment when Mia and Sebastian sing and tap dance at dusk, for example, is like something out of a dream with its charming lampposts and a purple and blue Los Angeles sky as the backdrop.
+The production and costume design also use mostly saturated basic colors, with Mia wearing a canary yellow dress in that scene, while in a previous one, her friends appear in different vibrant colors (red, yellow and green) that complement her blue dress.
 And notice how Mia stands right inside a red neon square frame the first time she hears Sebastian playing the piano in the bar, which creates an elegant illustration of the way she feels about her own life.

-Emma Stone, by the way, does a very fine job in composing this character full of hopes and dreams.
+Emma Stone, by the way, does a fine job in composing this character full of hopes and dreams.
 Tired of going to auditions and more auditions that lead nowhere, Mia is an authentic dreamer who already feels the weight of frustration sinking in.
 And Stone has an excellent chemistry with Ryan Gosling, with whom she even co-starred in two other movies before (Crazy, Stupid, Love and Gangster Squad).
 Gosling, in turn, is great as the cynical Sebastian, an obvious alter-ego of Chazelle with a purist view of what “real” music is.
 He drives a vintage car, wears classic clothes and is clearly voicing Chazelle’s opinions when he criticizes the artificiality of modern music and wants to teach Mia about the wonders of jazz.